canonical/ubuntu-image/ubuntu-image.rst

 STEPS
 =====

-The names of steps that can be used with --until and --thru for each image type are listed below.
+The names of steps that can be used with ``--until`` and ``--thru`` for each image type are listed below.

-Classic image steps
+Classic-image steps
 -------------------

-State machines are dynamically created for classic image builds based on the contents of the image definition.
+State machines are dynamically created for classic-image builds based on the contents of the image definition.
 The list of all possible states is as follows: